konveyor/konveyor.github.io/content/Move2Kube/Tutorials/CustomizeOutput/customGenDockerFile.md

               ├── Dockerfile
               └── start-nodejs.sh
 ```

-To custom configure a built-in transformer, copy the [built-in transformer's configuration directory](https://github.com/konveyor/move2kube/tree/main/assets/built-in/transformers) from `move2kube` source, change the configurations, and use it as a customization.
-You can make it override the built-in transformer using the `override` config in the yaml.
+To custom configure a built-in transformer, copy the [built-in transformer's configuration directory](https://github.com/konveyor/move2kube/tree/main/assets/built-in/transformers) from the `move2kube` source, change the configurations, use it as a customization, and make it override the built-in transformer using the `override` config in the yaml.

 In this case, change the Dockerfile template, add a script, and change the transformer configuration YAML.

 1. To change the template, we have added our custom template in `customizations/custom-dockerfile-change-built-in-behavior/nodejs/templates/Dockerfile`.
-The template is the [same as the one used in the built-in transformer](https://github.com/konveyor/move2kube/blob/main/assets/built-in/transformers/dockerfilegenerator/nodejs/templates/Dockerfile), except we are using a custom base image and a custom `CMD` here.
+The template is the [same as the one used in the built-in transformer](https://github.com/konveyor/move2kube/blob/main/assets/built-in/transformers/dockerfilegenerator/nodejs/templates/Dockerfile), except it is a custom base image and a custom `CMD`.
 ```
 {% raw %}$ cat customizations/custom-dockerfile-change-built-in-behavior/nodejs/templates/Dockerfile
 FROM quay.io/konveyor/nodejs-12